How to make all plugin features work by setting up webhooks.

 There is a one-way communication between WP Full Stripe and Stripe by default; the plugin sends requests to Stripe via the Stripe API.

-Stripe webhooks make it possible to send messages in the other direction, Stripe can notify the plugin when certain events occur.
+Stripe webhooks make it possible to send messages in the other direction, so Stripe can notify the plugin when certain events occur.

 WP Full Stripe is functional without webhooks, but webhooks are required to use the plugin to its full potential.